rseichter/tor-ansible/README.md

 sample-relay.do.main:22334
 ```

-This has been tested with GNU Make 3.81 and Ansible 2.3.1.0, with both Debian Linux 8.9 (jessie) and Gentoo Linux target servers.
+This has been tested with GNU Make 3.81 and Ansible 2.3.1.0, with both Debian Linux 8 (jessie) and Gentoo Linux target servers, running Tor 0.3.0.10.